What is Malnutrition?

 Professor of Public Health Nutrition

-Associate Vice Provost of Faculty Initiatives for the Office of the Provost
+Associate Vice Provost for Faculty Initiatives and Global Engagement, Office of the Provost

 Dr. Niyati Parekh studies and teaches nutrition epidemiology and chronic diseases, specifically she researches the correlations between diet, physical activity, obesity, and cancer.